Keep your horse clean before a horse show!

-Post bath spritzing to create a barrier against stains!
+Post-bath spritzing with Magic Sheen to create a barrier against stains

 Thoroughly clean the stall, add some freshener, then top with clean shavings to help keep your horse spiffy before a show.